 In addition, winter tyres are now required in France.
 The French rules apply in 48 départements including the parts of France bordering on Switzerland – see map here.
 So if you’re venturing into France be aware that you currently need to have winter tyres or chains to hand.

 Parts of Italy have similar rules to France.
-For example in the Aosta Valley region, winter tyres or chains are required from 15 October 2021 until 25 April 2022, according to Aosta News.
+For example in the Aosta Valley region, winter tyres or chains are required from 15 October 2022 until 25 April 2023, according to the tunnel operator.
 Information on the rest of Italy can be found here.

 RTS article (in French) – Take a 5 minute French test now

 For more stories like this on Switzerland follow us on Facebook and Twitter.

 On the other hand, winter tyres are not permitted in Italy, during the summer months as they might melt.
 So, if anyone leaves them on all year, beware.